RemyVim/ink-if-story-template/docs/guides/compiling-ink-json.md

 ---
 layout: default
 title: Compiling Ink to JSON
+description: >-
-description: How to convert your .ink files to the JSON format the template needs.
+  How to export your Ink story to JSON using Inky, inklecate, or the command line.
+Required step before publishing with the template.
 ---
 # Compiling Ink to JSON